sbaack/pymac/README.md

 pymac install 3.10 --keep
 ```

-After the download is completed, you can cancel `pymac`'s install process and manually open the GUI installer stored in `~/.pymac/cache` instead (you have to manually remove the installer afterwards if you don't want to keep it).
+After the download is completed, you can cancel `pymac`'s install process and manually open the GUI installer stored in `~/.pymac/cache` instead.
 Once installed, `pymac` can still be used to manage your Python installation(s), e.g. to install or update SSL certificates or to uninstall a Python version.
+Also note that you can remove the downloaded PKG installer(s) with `pymac clear-cache`.

 ## List of commands